AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-bus-and-event-store.md

     return MongoEventStorageEngine.builder().mongoTemplate(DefaultMongoTemplate.builder().mongoDatabase(client).build()).build();
 }
 ```
-> NOTE: If you exclude `axon-server-connector` transiant dependency from `axon-spring-boot-starter` you will have `EmbeddedEventStore` component auto-configured and loaded into Spring Application Context (if concrete implementation of `EventStorageEngine` is available in Spring Application Context).
+> NOTE: If you exclude `axon-server-connector` dependency from `axon-spring-boot-starter` you will have `EmbeddedEventStore` component auto-configured and loaded into Spring Application Context (if concrete implementation of `EventStorageEngine` is available in Spring Application Context).
 You only need to configure `EventStorageEngine / MongoEventStorageEngine` Spring bean in your configuration in this case.

 {% endtab %}
 {% endtabs %}

-### Event store utilities
+#### Event store utilities

 Axon provides a number of Event Storage Engines that may be useful in certain circumstances.

-#### In-Memory Event Storage
+##### In-Memory Event Storage

 The `InMemoryEventStorageEngine` keeps the stored events in memory.
 While it probably outperforms any other event store out there, it is not really meant for long-term production use.
 However, it is very useful in short-lived tools or tests that require an event store.

-##### Configuration

 {% tabs %}
 {% tab title="Axon Configuration API" %}